New F-1 Students

 • Current CV or resume

-An administrator in your admitting college/degree program will complete their portion of the F-1 Declaration of Finances form and will send this form to you to complete.
+A representative of your college/degree program will complete their portion of the F-1 Declaration of Finances form and will send this form to you to complete.
 The form contains detailed instructions on completing the form and submitting supporting financial documents.
-All financial documents must be certified, be in English, and contain amounts in US dollars.
+All financial documents must be certified, be in English, and contain amounts in U.S. dollars.

-An administrator in your admitting college/degree program will also be required to provide documents and information regarding the specific degree program as part of the F-1 sponsorship application.
+A representative of your college/degree program will also be required to provide documents and information regarding the specific degree program as part of the F-1 sponsorship application.

 It is very important that you complete all of the required elements in the F-1 sponsorship application (Initial I-20/Transfer I-20 record) as soon as possible.
 This is only the first step in the F-1 process, which is why it is important to get this completed as soon as possible.
 We cannot issue Form I-20 for you until your F-1 sponsorship application is submitted and processed.

-The processing time for the F-1 sponsorship application is variable and depends on the CGH total caseload volume at the time the complete application is submitted.
-Once your complete application is received by CGH, CGH will send you a notification with an estimated processing time.
+The processing time for the MUSC F-1 sponsorship application is variable and depends on the total caseload volume at the time the complete application is submitted.
+Once your complete application is received by the Center for Global Health, an international advisor will send you a notification with an estimated processing time.
 The general estimated processing time window is approximately 4-5 weeks from receipt of the complete F-1 sponsorship application.

 Form I-20

 The Form I-20 is a very important document.
 During the time of your F-1 student program, you may receive multiple Forms I-20, if any of the details on the form change.
-You are responsible for retaining all original copies of all Forms I-20 issued for you indefinitely as part of your US immigration records.
-Do not discard any previous Forms I-20.
-You may be required to present these documents at a later time to prove that you have maintained valid status in the US.
+You are responsible for retaining all original copies of all Forms I-20 issued for you indefinitely as part of your U.S. immigration records.

 SEVIS I-901 Fee